-Panhard's last hurrah was the '24' Series - which hit the showrooms in '63.
-Founded back in 1889, the French firm was now floundering - pitched against more conventional products from Peugeot, Citroën and Renault.
-Sadly, even the iconic 24CT could not save Panhard.
-The car fought against the financial odds, though, with all the Gallic gusto it could muster.
-Its aerodynamic bodywork saw it flying into the French marketing fray.
-The car's large windows - supported by finely-wrought pillars - provided excellent visibility.
-And the CT's cowled-in headlights pierced through darkness, with aplomb.
-The automotive giant that was Citroën, though, would gobble up little Panhard, in the end.
+The 24 Series would be Panhard\’s last hurrah.
+The first of them hit the showrooms in \’63.
+Founded in 1889, the French firm was floundering.
+It was now pitched against more state of the art cars from Peugeot, Citroën and Renault.
+Not even the iconic 24CT could save Panhard.
+It fought the financial odds, though, with all the Gallic gusto it could muster.
+And the 24CT had plenty to offer, in marketing terms.
+Not least, its aerodynamic bodywork.
+Large windows – supported by finely-wrought pillars – provided excellent visibility.
+Cowled-in headlights lit up the road, with aplomb.
+For all its feisty resistance, though, in the end, the automotive giant that was Citroën gobbled up little Panhard.

-The 24CT's flat-twin engine made but 60bhp.
+The 24CT\’s flat-twin motor made only 60bhp.
 Capacity was just 845cc.
-That was still enough, however, to give a top speed of 100mph.
-No doubt, the CT's svelte shape helped, too.
-That was aligned with the highest-spec 'Tigre' engine option - complete with its twin-choke carb.
-The standard lump provided 10bhp less.
-At lowish revs, the 24CT failed to impress.
-Torque was reduced - and the flat-twin motor ran rough.
+That was still enough, however, to give a top-spec speed of 100mph.
+That was with the Tigre engine option – complete with its twin-choke carb.
+The CT\’s svelte shape certainly helped, too.
+The standard Panhard lump provided 10bhp less.
+At low revs, the 24CT did not pull up any trees.
+Torque was reduced – and the flat-twin motor ran rough.
 As revs picked up, though, things 24CT settled down nicely.
 Transmission was via a 4-speed floor-shift.
-Retardation-wise - from '65 onwards - disc brakes were fitted all round.
-Handling was fine - and all the better for front-wheel drive.
+From \’65 onward, disc brakes were fitted all round.
+Handling was more than adequate – and all the better for front-wheel drive.